jdlubrano/docker-terraform-aws-ci/README.md

 A Docker image to build with Terraform and the AWS CLI on CI servers (like Bitbucket or GitHub Actions)

+## Repository

+These images are available in [Docker Hub](https://hub.docker.com/repository/docker/jdlubrano/terraform-aws-ci).

+Images are also published to the GitHub Container Repository, but those images are intended only for use in this project's CI pipeline.
+Docker Hub has a much cleaner version history.

 ## Using in a GitHub Action

 This image can be used as the container in a GitHub action like this: